Assured autonomy: How operations research powers and orchestrates generative AI systems: Introduction

-Forged during World War II to orchestrate complex military operations and emerging technologies, OR was born in high-stakes settings and then carried into infrastructure, logistics, and service systems \citep{Flagle2002,gass_assad_history_or_2011}.
+Forged during World War II to orchestrate complex military operations, OR was born in high-stakes settings and carried into infrastructure, logistics, and service systems \citep{Flagle2002,gass_assad_history_or_2011}.
 Rising autonomy renews that role.
-In low-autonomy settings, OR acts mainly as a solver.
+In low-autonomy settings, OR acts as a solver.
 In medium-autonomy settings, it supplies guardrails---constraints, audits, and risk measures.
 In high-autonomy settings, OR becomes the architect of the operating regime: control logic, incentive protocols, monitoring rules, and safety boundaries within which fleets of agents act.
-Scaling autonomy responsibly requires this shift.